MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

 ### Known Issues
 - Due to manifest changes in the Visual Studio Marketplace, the regular extension cannot be installed in an offline Team Foundation Server.
 If you need a working vsix file for your Team Foundation Server, please download the on-prem version of this extension from [here](https://github.com/MicrosoftPremier/VstsExtensions/tree/master/CreateWorkItem/on-prem).
 - Due to an issue in extension handling of Team Foundation Server and Azure DevOps Services (and a complementary mistake in our extension manifests) you might get the message "Error finding the extension" when you try to open one of the custom task editors using the "three dots" buttons.
 If you run into this issue, please contact us via email so we can work with you to fix the problem.
-- Due to security restrictions the task cannot be used in pull request builds from forked repositories.
-In that case the task issues a warning, skips all actions and succeeds to allow you to have a shared pipeline definition that works on all PRs.

 ### Support
 If you need help with the extension, run into issues, or have feedback or ideas for new features, please contact us at <a href='&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#112;&#115;&#103;&#101;&#114;&#101;&#120;&#116;&#115;&#117;&#112;&#112;&#111;&#114;&#116;&#64;&#109;&#105;&#99;&#114;&#111;&#115;&#111;&#102;&#116;&#46;&#99;&#111;&#109;'>&#112;&#115;&#103;&#101;&#114;&#101;&#120;&#116;&#115;&#117;&#112;&#112;&#111;&#114;&#116;&#64;&#109;&#105;&#99;&#114;&#111;&#115;&#111;&#102;&#116;&#46;&#99;&#111;&#109;</a> or create an issue [here](https://github.com/MicrosoftPremier/VstsExtensions/issues).